Scooby-Doo and the Cyber Chase: Plot

-Mystery Inc. visits their old friend and college student, Eric, who has invited them to see a prize-winning computer game he made based on their adventures and a high-tech laser, both of which intends to enter at a campus science fair.
-Upon arrival, the gang learn a "Phantom Virus" materialized from Eric's game and attacked him before his teacher, Professor Kaufman, drove it off with a high-powered magnet and that it has been terrorizing the campus ever since.
-While investigating potential suspects Eric; Kaufman; Bill, Eric's best friend and baseball-loving programmer; and grumpy campus security guard, Officer Wembley, the gang encounter the Phantom Virus before someone uses Eric's laser to beam them all into his game, where the gang learn that they must complete every level by finding a box of Scooby Snax to get out of the game.
+The Mystery Inc. visits their old friend and college student, Eric Staufer, who has invited them to see a prize-winning computer game he made based on their adventures and a high-tech laser, both of which he intends to enter at a campus science fair.
+Upon their arrival, they learn that a computer virus monster known as the "Phantom Virus" materialized from Eric's game and attacked him before his teacher, Professor Kaufman, drove it off with a high-powered magnet and that it has been terrorizing the campus ever since.
+While investigating potential suspects Eric; Kaufman; Bill McLemore, Eric's best friend and baseball-loving programmer; and grumpy campus security guard, Officer Wembley, the gang encounters the Phantom Virus before someone uses Eric's laser to beam them all into his game, where the gang learns that they must complete every level by finding a box of Scooby Snax to get out of the game.

-Following initial difficulties in the first three levels, the gang progress quickly until they reach the final level, where they meet cyber-versions of themselves.
-After escaping from the Phantom Virus, the cyber-gang reveal that they know where to locate the final box of Scooby Snax, and lead the original gang to an amusement park, where they battle real versions of monsters that Mystery Inc. have previously faced and unmasked as human criminals.
+Following initial difficulties in the first three levels, the gang progresses quickly until they reach the final level, where they meet cyber-versions of themselves.
+After escaping from the Phantom Virus, the cyber-gang reveals that they know where to locate the final box of Scooby Snax and lead the original gang to an amusement park, where they battle real versions of monsters that the Mystery Inc. has previously faced and unmasked as human criminals.
 Eventually, Scooby-Doo's cyber-double distracts the Phantom Virus so the original Scooby can grab the last box of Scooby Snax, deleting the Phantom Virus and returning the gang to the real world.
 Using baseball-related clues they found and phrases the Phantom Virus used during their adventure, they reveal Bill as its creator.
-Following a failed escape attempt, he is arrested by Wembley and reveals that he was jealous that Eric's video game was chosen for the science fair over his even though he had been at the school two years longer, so he created the Phantom Virus to scare Eric away and claim the prize money for himself.
-Fearing that Mystery Inc. would discover he had created the virus, he beamed them into cyberspace in the hope that they would not survive.
-Afterwards, the gang and Eric go to a local restaurant to celebrate and reunite with the cyber-gang.
+Arrested by Wembley, Bill reveals that he was jealous that Eric's video game was chosen for the science fair over his even though he had been at the school two years longer and felt it was unfair, so he created the Phantom Virus to scare Eric away and claim the prize money for himself.
+Fearing that Mystery Inc. would discover he had created the virus, he beamed them into cyberspace in the hope that they would not survive and would never return to the real world.
+Afterwards, the gang and Eric go to a local restaurant to celebrate and reunite with the cyber-gang on Eric's laptop.

 In a post-credits scene, the gang tells the audience what their favorite parts of the film were.